Cylinder curves in finite holonomy flat metrics: Examples

 \subsection{Large diameter sets of cylinder curves.}

 Here we discuss a construction of fully punctured flat metrics with finite holonomy for which the diameter of $\EC(S)$ is arbitrarily large.
 Let $\alpha$ and $\beta$ be simple closed curves on a surface $S$ that fill and so that all intersections have the same sign (i.e.~the geometric and algebraic intersection numbers are the same).
 There exists a square-tiled translation structure $\varphi$ on $S$ whose horizontal and vertical foliations are cylinders foliated by curves representing $\alpha$ and $\beta$, respectively.
 The number of cone points is at most $2g-2$, by Poincar\'e Hopf.
-This flat metric can be constructed from a horizontal cylinder of height $1$ and width $i(\alpha,\beta)$ by gluing the sides and at most $2g-1$ intervals along the top to the intervals along the bottom (these intervals are all horizontal saddle connections, except possibly two adjacent intervals obtained form a saddle connection that must be cut to glue the top to the bottom); see Figure~\ref{SQ}.
+This flat metric can be constructed from a horizontal cylinder of height $1$ and width $i(\alpha,\beta)$ by gluing the sides and at most $2g-1$ intervals along the top to the intervals along the bottom (these intervals are all horizontal saddle connections, except possibly two adjacent intervals obtained from a saddle connection that must be cut to glue the top to the bottom); see Figure~\ref{SQ}.

 Note that $\alpha$ and $\beta$ are also curves on $S^\circ$.
 Furthermore, for any $d \geq 3$, we can find such a pair of curves so that the distance in the curve graph $\C(S^\circ)$ is at least $d$.
-This follows easily by picking any $\alpha$ and $\beta$ as above, then replacing $\beta$ with its image under a sufficiently high power of a pseudo-Anosov in the Veech group of $\varphi$.
+To see this, pick any $\alpha$ and $\beta$ as above.
+Then replace $\beta$ with its image under a sufficiently high power of a pseudo-Anosov in the Veech group of $\varphi$ (which exists due to work of Thurston \cite{Thurston} and Veech \cite{Veech}) to complete the argument.
 We therefore assume that the distance in $\C(S^\circ)$ between $\alpha$ and $\beta$ is at least $d$.